 Meet the Author

-Rebecca is the dean of Northwestern Graduate School and Adult Learning.
-She has published in Online Journal of Distance Learning Administration and presented in higher education conferences.
+Rebecca is the dean of Northwestern's Graduate School and Adult Learning.
+She has published in the Online Journal of Distance Learning Administration and presented in higher education conferences.
 Rebecca is teaching Ed Research this semester for the online Master of Education students.

-As a wife; mother of four children, two dogs, and countless chickens, she speaks to the challenges and rewards of balancing family, work, school, and life.
+As a wife; mother of four children, two dogs, two horses and countless chickens, she speaks to the challenges and rewards of balancing family, work, school, and life.